 The Global Studies Minor (GSM) in the International Studies department is a strong complement to most majors as it offers students an interdisciplinary framework to better understand the world we live in and have been called to serve.
 Through a service-learning experience, it also equips students to work in a cross-cultural environment both locally and globally while respecting and embracing diversity.

-The GSM requires 15 hours to include: IST 202, 300, 305, 444 and 456, as well as a choice of one of the following: BIB 210, 408, IST 301, 303, 306, or 403.
+Global Studies minor - 15 hours to include:

+- 1. Minor courses IST 202, 300, 305, 444 and 456, - 2.
+Elective courses -Choose one of the following: BIB 210, 408, IST 301, 303, 306, or 403.